spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/02-add-backup-location-sts.md

 6. When you choose the STS method, you must create a new IAM role and provide its ARN.

-  Swicth to the AWS Account B to create a new IAM role.
+  Switch to AWS Account B to create a new IAM role.
 The IAM role must have the necessary IAM policy attached, which you defined in the prerequisites section above.
 Refer to the [Creating a role to delegate permissions to an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) document to learn about creating an IAM role.
 Use the following configuration while creating the IAM role.

   |**AWS Console Field**|**Value**|
   |---|---|